Written by Allen Wyatt (last updated January 31, 2022)

 Notice I said "some."
 The reason is because most of the formatting headaches will be centered around the actual formatting of inserted text.
 When you insert one document into another, Word transfers all the formatting—both styles and explicit formatting—from the original document and adds it to the receiving document.
 If the receiving document has a style of the same name as is used by the document being inserted, then the style attributes in the receiving document are used in preference to those in the document being inserted.
 In such an instance, the likelihood of the inserted text looking different from the original is very high.

 For instance, every document has a paragraph style named "Normal."
-If the receiving document has the Normal style defined to display text as 12-pt Ariel and the document being inserted has the Normal style defined to display text as 10-pt Times New Roman, then any paragraphs in the original document formatted with the Normal style will adopt the 12-pt Ariel formatting when inserted in the receiving document.
+If the receiving document has the Normal style defined to display text as 12-pt Arial and the document being inserted has the Normal style defined to display text as 10-pt Times New Roman, then any paragraphs in the original document formatted with the Normal style will adopt the 12-pt Arial formatting when inserted in the receiving document.

 The only way around this problem is to make sure that the document being inserted never uses the same styles as the receiving document.
 This, obviously, is a lot of work.
 For this reason, many people avoid inserting documents all together.
 Instead, they insert a "picture" of the document by using these general steps: